Medically reviewed by Drugs.com. Last updated on Jan 30, 2023.

 - Lennox-Gastaut syndrome—May cause this condition to occur while using corticotropin to treat infantile spasms.

-A nurse or other trained health professional will give you or your child corticotropin. corticotropin is given as a shot under your skin or into one of your muscles.
+A nurse or other trained health professional will give you or your child corticotropin in a medical facility.
+It is given as a shot under your skin or into one of your muscles.

 Repository corticotropin injection may sometimes be given at home to patients who do not need to be in the hospital.
 If you are using corticotropin at home, your or your child's doctor will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how the medicine is prepared and injected.